“Can You Release The Clutch In First Gear? Tips For New Drivers”

 Tips For New Drivers On How To Release The Clutch In First Gear

-4. Slowly and gradually release the clutch pedal while simultaneously pressing the gas pedal.
+- Gradually release the clutch while pressing the gas pedal

 What Are The Benefits Of Using First Gear?